 |

-Evidence of Ancient Surgery Recent CT scanning by the Milwaukee Public Museum and the Akhmim Studies Consortium detected unexpected
+Evidence of Ancient Surgery Recent CT scanning by the Milwaukee Public Museum and the Akhmim Studies Consortium

-are today catalogued as MPM A10264.
+today catalogued as MPM A10264.
 General analysis of the CT scan indicates that the mummy is that of a mature male,

 at least 40-45 years old, who suffered from age-related periodontal problems in both upper and lower jaws (both abscessing